wp-plugins/bepro-listings/readme.txt

 * Consider altering the options located under the newly created admin menu for BePro Listings

 * It is strongly recommended that beginners keep the "Ajax on" option selected.
-This simplifies the use of widgets, since you won't have to worry about url forwarding.
+This simplifies the use of widgets and shortcodes, since you won't have to worry about url forwarding.

 * Use shortcodes and/or widgets for user interaction